andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 Some [analysis](https://jvanelteren.github.io/blog/2022/01/19/boardgames.html)
 [analysis2](https://dvatvani.github.io/BGG-Analysis-Part-1.html)

+Questions: answer this question and other related questions is handled in a [second post](https://mixedconclusions.com/blog/boardgames_part_two/).
+The content of this post deals with code to download the data and to prepare it for analysis.

 ## Data Download
 ### The BoardGameGeek XML API
 All board games on BoardGameGeek (BGG) have a id assigned to them.
 For example, [Settlers of Catan](https://boardgamegeek.com/boardgame/13/catan) is located at `https://boardgamegeek.com/boardgame/13/catan`, with an id of `13`.
 From manual probing of the URLs, it appears the current maximum id for boardgames specifically is somewhere around `362383`.